 First, go into Google Files (which should be already installed on your device), and locate the file you want to send.
 In this case, it’s a video.

 Long-press on the file, and a menu will pop up.
 Select Back up to Google Drive.
 You’ll be asked to confirm the Drive account and the destination folder.
 Then tap to send the file.

 When you receive a notification that the file has been successfully uploaded to Google Drive, head over to the Drive app and locate the file.
 Tap the three vertical dots next to it for sharing options.

 You need to make sure the person to whom you’re sending the file has the necessary file access permissions.
 Tap on Manage people and links.

-Under Link settings, make sure the link is set to Anyone with the link.
+Under Link settings, ensure the link is set to Anyone with the link.
 If not, or you want to change it for tighter control, tap Change to amend the link settings.
 Once it’s the way you want it, tap the chain icon to the right of Link settings to copy the download link to your clipboard.

 Now paste the link into the WhatsApp window and send.